Network analyzer (electrical): Overview

 A VNA is a form of RF network analyzer widely used for RF design applications.
 A VNA may also be called a gain–phase meter or an automatic network analyzer.
 An SNA is functionally identical to a spectrum analyzer in combination with a tracking generator.
 As of 2007, VNAs are the most common type of network analyzers, and so references to an unqualified "network analyzer" most often mean a VNA.
-Six prominent VNA manufacturers are Keysight, Anritsu, Advantest, Rohde & Schwarz, Siglent, Copper Mountain Technologies and OMICRON Lab.
+Seven prominent VNA manufacturers are Keysight, Anritsu, Advantest, Rohde & Schwarz, SIGLENT Technologies, Copper Mountain Technologies, and OMICRON Lab.

-NanoVNA vector network analyzer showing S11 and S21 parameter.
+NanoVNA vector network analyzer displaying the S-parameters $s_{1,1}$ and $s_{2,1}$ (the reflection and transmission coefficients respectively) overlaid on a Smith chart.

 For some years now, entry-level devices and do-it-yourself projects have also been available, some for less than $100, mainly from the amateur radio sector.
 Although these have significantly reduced features compared to professional devices and offer only a limited range of functions, they are often sufficient for private users - especially during studies and for hobby applications up to the single-digit GHz range.

 Another category of network analyzer is the microwave transition analyzer (MTA) or large-signal network analyzer (LSNA), which measure both amplitude and phase of the fundamental and harmonics.
 The MTA was commercialized before the LSNA, but was lacking some of the user-friendly calibration features now available with the LSNA.